AAFC-BICoE/seqdb-api/README.md

 mvn clean compile
 ```

-The sinlge HTML page will be available at `target/generated-docs/index.hml`
+The single HTML page will be available at `target/generated-docs/index.html`